Learning Design approaches curriculum planning from an activity perspective.

 The workshops last two hours and are free of charge.
 All materials are provided.

-Each workshop is facilitated by experienced learning technologists from the TEL team with a sound understanding of teach ing and learning at Oxford.
+Each workshop is facilitated by experienced learning technologists from the Centre for Teaching and Learning with a sound understanding of teach ing and learning at Oxford.
 The format is based on the acclaimed ‘ABC’ model developed by University College London; you can watch an introductory video (4 min.) on their blog.

 The workshops are intended primarily for course directors, module leaders and other members of academic staff with responsibility for planning and designing whole programmes of study or individual modules, papers or short courses.
 They may also be relevant to teaching assistants and administrative staff who support academics in developing their teaching materials.